Mridul287/geo_vision_service/README.md

 # GeoVision System

-GeoVision is a system designed for capturing infrastructure images, analyzing them using AI (Gemini), and visualizing the results on a web dashboard with mapping and alert creation capabilities.
+GeoVision is a system designed for capturing infrastructure images, analyzing them using AI (Groq), and visualizing the results on a web dashboard with mapping and alert creation capabilities.

 ## System Architecture